sugaryourcoffee/syclink/README.md

 * website remove  - Remove website
 * website create  - Create a HTML representation of the website
 * website check   - Check from links that are not active anymore (pending)
-* website edit    - Open the YAML file for editing (pending)

 _Link commands_
 * add link    - Add a link